jsaak/ruby3-tcp-server-mini-benchmark/README.md

 ```
-I copy pasted some ruby TCP echo servers from the internet and turned them to a minimal HTTP server.
+I copy pasted some ruby TCP echo servers from the internet and turned them into a minimal HTTP server.
 Also I included a very simple c server too just for reference.

 You can run these benchamrk by installing the gems: